-When you’re ready for dinner, you can’t go wrong bellying up to Boulder Dam Brewing, The Dillinger, or Sugar’s at the Forge.
+When you’re ready for dinner, you can’t go wrong bellying up to Boulder Dam Brewing, The Dillinger, or Milo’s Cellar & Inn.
 Locally made craft beers – like the Powder Monkey Pilsner, named after the Hoover Dam workers who packed explosives – pair perfectly with wings and sliders over at Boulder Dam Brewing.
 Inside The Dillinger, housed in the historic Bank of Nevada building and named after infamous bank robber John Dillinger, gourmet burgers and hearty steak and chicken sandwiches will sate any appetite.
-And if you’re craving something a little different, Sugars is bringing cheesecake tacos, unicorn pancakes, and burgers sandwiched between donuts to the table.

 A Dam Good Night of Sleep